CodyBontecou/blog-nuxt-content/content/hosting-open-source-translation-models-on-aws-sagemaker-for-automated-blog-localization.md

 ### Nuxt config and .env variables

-If you didn't get the endpoint name from the print statement, run this command in your terminal and it should output the endpoint name:
+If you didn't get the endpoint name when running the deploy script, run this command in your terminal and it should output the endpoint name:

 ```zsh
 aws sagemaker list-endpoints --query "Endpoints[].EndpointName" --output table